Skip to Content

 Jungle Bird at The Aviary in Chicago Illinois

-Jungle Bird at The Aviary
+Jungle Bird at The Aviary (2014) | Image: ©2foodtrippers

 To us, the drink was elevated to ultra-cool status by the wide glass straw and the rum balls floating in the middle.
 We took turns slurping the rum balls through the glass straw, and we both delighted as they burst in our mouths with sweet alcohol flavor.
 It was like drinking the best bubble tea ever.

-In the Rocks at The Aviary – Before and After the Slingshot Action
+In the Rocks Cocktail at The Aviary (2022) | Image: ©2foodtrippers

-Mindi ordered the In The Rocks cocktail without even knowing about the slingshot since she was attracted to the drink’s ingredients of absinthe, tart cherry, vermouth and rye.
+Mindi ordered an In The Rocks cocktail without even knowing about the slingshot since she was attracted to the drink’s ingredients of absinthe, tart cherry, vermouth and rye.
 For this clever cocktail, cracking an ice egg is necessary to get to the strong yet delicious drink, and that’s where the slingshot comes to play.

-Dessert
+Dessert 1.0

-State-of-the-Art Drink Kitchen at The Aviary in Chicago Illinois
+Kitchen at The Aviary in Chicago

-State-of-the-Art Drink Kitchen at The Aviary – Where the Creative Mixology Happens
+State-of-the-Art Drink Kitchen at The Aviary – Where the Creative Mixology Happens (2014) | Image: ©2foodtrippers

 We couldn’t go to a Grant Achatz restaurant, even one that specializes in mixology, without sampling the artistry of the food.
 That would just be crazy, and we’re (mostly) not crazy.